nginxinc/ansible_role_nginx_controller_generate_token/README.md

 -- All the below variables are required --

-`controller.user_email` - The email address of the NGINX Controller user.
+`nginx_controller_user_email` - The email address of the NGINX Controller user.

-`controller.user_password` - The password that corresponds to the controller.user_email.
+`nginx_controller_user_password` - The password that corresponds to the controller.user_email.

-`controller.fqdn` - The DNS name of your NGINX Controller installation.
+`nginx_controller_fqdn` - The DNS name of your NGINX Controller installation.

-`controller.auth_token` - Variable returned by this Role and consumed by others to authenticate to the NGINX Controller API.
+`nginx_controller_auth_token` - Variable returned by this Role and consumed by others to authenticate to the NGINX Controller API.

 Dependencies
 ------------